-Responsibility Timeline Strait Islander stakeholders and organisations within our that we could approach to assist us in our understanding of ture RAPs.
-Business Communications Manager 28 February 2020 ciples that support partnerships with Aboriginal and Torres organisations.
-Business Communications Manager 31 March 2020 a's NRW resources and reconciliation materials to our staff.
-Senior Marketing Manager 31 March 2020 o participate in an external NRW event.
-Senior Marketing Manager & Events Manager 27 May - 3 June 2020 eaders to participate in at least one external event to Senior Marketing Manager & Events Manager 27 May - 3 June 2020 splan.
-Business Communications Manager 28 February 2020 to reconciliation to all staff.
-Business Communications Manager & Chief Operating Officer 30 September 2020 ts to all relevant areas of the business to ensure they have rea can contribute to our RAP.
-Business Communications Manager & Chief Operating Officer 30 September 2020 at our organisation can engage with on our reconciliation led organisations that we could approach to collaborate ey.
-Sales Director 31 March 2020 cies in areas of race relations and anti-discrimination. and procedures to identify existing anti-discrimination Business Communications Manager & Chief Operating Officer 31 March 2020
+Action Deliverable Responsibility Timeline ESTABLISH AND STRENGTHEN MUTUALLY BENEFICIAL RELATIONSHIPS WITH ABORIGINAL AND OR TORRES STRAIT ISLANDER STAKEHOLDERS AND ORGANISATIONS. • Identify Aboriginal and or Torres Strait Islander stakeholders and organisations within our local area or sphere of influence that we could approach to assist us in our understanding of the potential activities of our future RAPs.
+Business Communications Manager 28 February 2020 Research best practice and principles that support partnerships with Aboriginal and Torres Strait Islander stakeholders and organisations.
+Business Communications Manager 31 March 2020 Circulate Reconciliation Australia's NRW resources and reconciliation materials to our staff.
+Senior Marketing Manager 31 March 2020 CELEBRATE NATIONAL RECONCILIATION WEEK (NRW).
+RAP Working Group members to participate in an external NRW event.
+Senior Marketing Manager & Events Manager 27 May - 3 June 2020 Encourage and support senior leaders to participate in at least one external event to recognise and celebrate NRW.
+Senior Marketing Manager & Events Manager 27 May - 3 June 2020 Develop a RAP communications plan.
+Business Communications Manager 28 February 2020 RAISE INTERNAL AWARENESS OF THE RAP Communicate our commitment to reconciliation to all staff.
+Business Communications Manager & Chief Operating Officer 30 September 2020 Present on our RAP commitments to all relevant areas of the business to ensure they have an understanding of how their area can contribute to our RAP.
+Business Communications Manager & Chief Operating Officer 30 September 2020 PROMOTE RECONCILLIATION THROUGH OUR SPHERE OF INFLUENCE Identify external stakeholders that our organisation can engage with on our reconciliation journey.
+Identify RAP and other like-minded organisations that we could approach to collaborate with on our reconciliation journey.
+Sales Director 31 March 2020 PROMOTE POSITIVE RACE RELATIONS THROUGH ANTI- DISCRIMITION STRATEGIES Research best practice and policies in areas of race relations and anti-discrimination.
+Conduct a review of HR policies and procedures to identify existing anti-discrimination provisions, and future needs.
+Business Communications Manager & Chief Operating Officer 31 March 2020

-Action Deliverable Responsibility Timeline INCREASE UNDERSTANDING, VALUE AND RECOGNITION THROUGH CULTURAL LEARNING. • Develop a business case for increasing understanding, value and recognition of Aboriginal and Torres Strait Islander cultures, histories, knowledge and rights within our organisation.
-Senior Marketing Manager 28 February 2020 • Conduct a review of cultural learning needs within our organisation.
+Action Deliverable Responsibility Timeline NCREASE UNDERSTANDING, VALUE AND RECOGNITION THROUGH CULTURAL LEARNING.
+Develop a business case for increasing understanding, value and recognition of Aboriginal and Torres Strait Islander cultures, histories, knowledge and rights within our organisation.
+Senior Marketing Manager 28 February 2020 Conduct a review of cultural learning needs within our organisation.
 Senior Marketing Manager 31 March 2020 RAISE INTERNAL UNDERSTANDING OF CULTURAL PROTOCOLS. • Develop an understanding of the local Traditional Owners or Custodians of the lands and waters within our organisation's operational area.
 Business Communications Manager 28 February 2020 • Increase staff's understanding of the purpose and significance behind cultural protocols, including Acknowledgement of Country and Welcome to Country protocols.
-Business Communications Manager 28 February 2020 • CELEBRATE NAIDOC WEEK. • Raise awareness and share information amongst our staff about the meaning of NAIDOC Week.
+Business Communications Manager 28 February 2020 CELEBRATE NAIDOC WEEK.
+Raise awareness and share information amongst our staff about the meaning of NAIDOC Week.
 Senior Marketing Manager 12 July 2020 • Introduce our staff to NAIDOC Week by promoting external events in our local area.
-Senior Marketing Manager 12 July 2020 • RAP Working Group to participate in an external NAIDOC Week event.
+Senior Marketing Manager 12 July 2020 RAP Working Group to participate in an external NAIDOC Week event.
 Senior Marketing Manager 12 July 2020